kirkone/vsts-dnx-tasks/README.md

 ## DNX Tasks Build Web Package

-With this script you can build a website project and create an output folder with all nesseccary content for a deploymant to Azue.
+With this script you can build a website project and create an output folder with all necessary content for a deployment to Azue.
 You have to specify a project in your solution by setting the "**Project Name**" property.
-The name is in fact the folder name of the projekt.
-Make sure to wrap the name in doublequotes if there are any spaces in this name.
+The name is in fact the folder name of the project.
+Make sure to wrap the name in double quotes if there are any spaces in this name.
-Multiple projects can be build by seperate them with a space.
+Multiple projects can be build by separate them with a space.
 If you leave this field blank all projects in the **Working folder**/src/ folder are build.

 The "**Build Configuration**" property can be empty or any single word you want to have there.